elcoco/fp_linker/README.md

 ### Usage:

+Typical usage:

+    fp-linker --link-dir /path/where/links/are/stored

-fp_linker tries to find binaries in the provided paths.
+fp_linker tries to find desktop files in the provided paths.
-The link name will be derived from the FQD flatpak name, eg:
+If no paths are specified, the default flatpak locations are used:

+    /var/lib/flatpak/exports/share/applications
+    $HOME/.local/share/flatpak/exports/share/applications

+The package name can usually be found in the desktop file and will fallback to the last part of the FQDN.

     com.prusa3d.PrusaSlicer -> PrusaSlicer
     org.freecad.FreeCAD     -> FreeCAD

-If the --to-lower flag is used, all link names will be converted to lower case only, eg:

-    com.prusa3d.PrusaSlicer -> prusaslicer
-    org.freecad.FreeCAD     -> freecad

-fp_linker will by default look for flatpaks in the default locations.
-You can provide custom search locations with one or more --src-dir arguments.
-To keep watching the directories for changes, provide the --watch flag
+To keep watching the directories for changes, provide the --watch flag.

-    fp_linker --link-dir ~/path/to/links --watch

-    --link-dir
-        directory where links are placed
-    --watch
-        watch directories for changes

 You can add the link directory to your $PATH so flatpaks are easy to launch from the terminal.

 ### help

-     > fp_linker --help
+    > fp_linker -h                                                                                                      18:18:38
-     usage: fp_linker [-h] [-w] -l LINK_DIR -s SRC_DIR [-p PREFIX] [-P POSTFIX] [-L] [-t NOTIFY_MS] [-D]
+    usage: fp_linker [-h] [-w] -l LINK_DIR [-s SRC_DIR] [-p PREFIX] [-P POSTFIX] [-L] [-n NOTIFY_MS] [-D]

     Create links for flatpak apps

     options:
-       -h, --help            show this help message and exit -w, --watch           keep watching for new packages -l, --link-dir LINK_DIR
+      -h, --help            show this help message and exit -w, --watch           daemonize, keep watching for new packages -l, --link-dir LINK_DIR
-                             directory where link is placed
+                            directory where links are placed
       -s, --src-dir SRC_DIR
-                             directory containing flatpak binaries
+                            directory containing flatpak desktop files
       -p, --prefix PREFIX   prefix link names with string -P, --postfix POSTFIX
                             postfix link names with string
-       -L, --to-lower        make link names lowercase only -t, --notify_ms NOTIFY_MS
+      -L, --to-lower        make link names lowercase only -n, --notify_ms NOTIFY_MS
                             duration of notification in sec (-1 to disable), default=10 -D, --debug           enable debugging